Wednesday Motivational Quotes to Power You Through the Week

 A correction worth making here.
 "The secret of getting ahead is getting started" gets credited to Mark Twain on countless graphics, but there is no record of him saying or writing it, and the line surfaced long after his death.
 Use it freely as an anonymous line.
 Just don't put Twain's name on it.

-If you want a few more to keep the week moving, our Monday motivation quotes set the tone for the week and the Friday motivation quotes carry you to the finish.
+If you want a few more to keep the week moving, our Tuesday motivation quotes build the momentum this midweek climb runs on, and the Friday motivation quotes carry you to the finish.

 Uplifting Wednesday quotes